International Resources Ltd.

 Source: www.imow.org

-Image: Mine of the biggest tanzite exporter, Merelani Hills, Tanzania 2008
+Mine of the biggest tanzite exporter, Merelani Hills, TZ 2008

 ‘The discovery of Tanzanite is something of a mystery.
 There are numerous African stories as to how Tanzanite was discovered.
 The most popular story is that a Maasai warrior is reported in 1967 to have found a translucent crystal at the foot of Mount Kilimanjaro.
 He was fascinated by its blue-violet hue.
 The warrior shared his find with a prospector, who was searching for rubies at the time.
 The prospector believed he had found a vibrant sapphire, neither the prospector nor the Maasai warrior had any idea that they had stumbled upon a new gemstone.
 It was found that the crystal had a composition that was more complex than a sapphire and had a colour that was more intriguing, more alluring, and more exotic than any other gemstone.
 It was a thousand times rarer than a diamond.’